RyanTheAllmighty/Dockerfiles/hhvm/README.md

 # Included Configs
 ## server.ini
 This is stored in /etc/hhvm/ and provides the config for HHVM

-# Environment Variables
-## USE_REDIS_FOR_SESSIONS
-When this environment variable is provided and is set to true it will enable the use of Redis for sessions.
-By default it expects there to be an instance of Redis running with a host of 'redis' on port '6379'.

 # Ports
 This image exposes port 9000 for communication with HHVM.